Car Insurance After License Suspension: Requirements & Reinstatement Process

 Shop around at the 3-year mark.
 Once you're three years past your reinstatement date with a clean record, re-quote your insurance with multiple companies.
 Many insurers tier their rates based on 3-year windows, and switching at this milestone can yield significant savings.

-If your suspension was DUI-related, see our detailed breakdown of car insurance after a DUI for more specific rate data and insurer recommendations.
-You should also review our high-risk driver insurance guide to understand what coverage options are available and what they cost.
+If your suspension was DUI-related, see our detailed breakdown of car insurance after a DUI for more specific rate data.
+You should also review our guide to car insurance with a suspended license to understand all coverage options and what they cost.
+For a broader perspective on your status as a high-risk driver, our guide to high-risk driver insurance covers additional strategies to reduce premiums.

 Compare Car Insurance Rates in Ohio